balena-io/debugging-masterclass/README.md

 stored on the data partition (in balenaOS versions less than v2.45.0, the maximum size for journals was 8MB, and the data was held on the state partition, the total size of which is 20MB).
-This has some impact on what can be captured, and if an application is quite verbose, this can mean that there isn't enough space to store logs that might be useful.
+This has some impact on what can be captured, and if a service is quite verbose, this can mean that there isn't enough space to store logs that might be useful.
 It's worth noting this, and informing customers of this fact so they can cut down the logging output if persistent logs are deemed important for issue finding.